 - Some buyers may prefer to pass all invoices back to suppliers so they can add missing data, thereby freeing up the buyer’s AP team from manual handling.

 - For certain suppliers, the buyer’s AP team may step in and complete the validation to provide the smoothest possible supplier experience.

 - Buyers may even opt for more complex rules.
 For example, they might state that if 95% of an invoice’s fields are in place, the remainder should be corrected by the AP team.

 What are the benefits of invoice automation?

-Cognitive Invoicing offers an unprecedented opportunity for buyers to streamline the processes involved in capturing invoice data – saving time, reducing manual effort and reducing the risk of error.
+The benefits of invoice automation, and more specifically implementation of Taulia’s Cognitive Invoicing, are unprecedented opportunities for buyers to streamline the processes involved in capturing invoice data – saving time, reducing manual effort, and reducing the risk of error.
 Meanwhile, suppliers may no longer need to key information into a dedicated portal, or field avoidable queries.